c4software/cso/nginx_auth_request/README.md

 # Use NGINX+CSO to authenticate your user

-You have to way to USE CSO + NGINX
+You have two way to USE CSO + NGINX

 - The standalone, you have a small script on each server.
 - Centralized version, each server must be able to contact the CSO in HTTP to test if the connection is active.